 Recently described by Opera News as "radiant," "poetically compelling," "delectably stylish" and "technically refined," soprano Talya Lieberman is equally at home with operatic, art song, operetta and musical theater repertoire.
-Starting in September 2016 she assumed the soprano position in the Opernstudio at Komische Oper Berlin, where was seen this past season in over 65 performances, including 4 premieres and spanning 3 countries.
-Among the delights of her upcoming season at KOB are the reprisal of her roles in Die Perlen der Cleopatra and L'enfant et les Sortilèges, the lead role in the premiere of Paul Abraham's operetta Märchen im Grand Hotel, and Tzeitel in a new production of Fiddler on the Roof, directed by Barrie Kosky.
+Starting in September 2016 she assumed the soprano position in the Opernstudio at Komische Oper Berlin, where will be seen in over 120 performances over 2 seasons, including 6 premieres and spanning 5 countries.
+Among the delights of the current season at KOB are the reprisal of her roles in Die Perlen der Cleopatra and L'enfant et les Sortilèges, the lead role in the premiere of Paul Abraham's operetta Märchen im Grand Hotel, and Tzeitel in a new production of Fiddler on the Roof, directed by Barrie Kosky.

-Last summer she made her Cincinnati Opera debut in the world premiere of Gregory Spears’ Fellow Travelers, after which she participated in Edith Wiens’ Internationale Meistersinger Akademie in Germany.
-Last spring she made her Opera Columbus debut as Musetta in La Bohème and performed the title role in Janáček's The Cunning Little Vixen at the University of Cincinnati College-Conservatory of Music, where she graduated with an Artist Diploma in May 2016.
-She returned to Cincinnati last fall after completing the summer of 2015 as a Filene Young Artist with Wolf Trap Opera, where her ability to “make a point with the merest flick of a finger” (Washington Post) shined in a highly lauded run as Susanna in Mozart's Le Nozze di Figaro.
+In the summer of 2016 she made her Cincinnati Opera debut in the world premiere of Gregory Spears’ Fellow Travelers, after which she participated in Edith Wiens’ Internationale Meistersinger Akademie in Germany.
+The Spring prior, she made her Opera Columbus debut as Musetta in La Bohème and performed the title role in Janáček's The Cunning Little Vixen at the University of Cincinnati College-Conservatory of Music, where she graduated with an Artist Diploma in May 2016.
+She had returned to Cincinnati after completing the summer of 2015 as a Filene Young Artist with Wolf Trap Opera, where her ability to “make a point with the merest flick of a finger” (Washington Post) shined in a highly lauded run as Susanna in Mozart's Le Nozze di Figaro.
 She also appeared in concert with Steven Blier at Wolf Trap in a program celebrating the Broadway legacy of the Rodgers family (The Rodgers Family - A Century of Musicals).

 In Spring 2015 she made her recital debut with the San Francisco Opera Center as part of their Schwabacher Debut Recital series.
 Praised by judges for her intense stage presence, risk-taking, superb vocalism, and outstanding dramatic performances, she was a 2-time winner in the 2015 and 2016 crossover opera/musical theater Lotte Lenya Competition (Kurt Weill Foundation).